 Pay attention to the ingredients printed in RED – these are the baby wipes ingredients to AVOID.

-Some ingredients in BLUE might not be perfect or ideal, or at least not for everyone, but they aren’t necessarily a huge deal.
+Some ingredients in BLUE might not be ideal, or at least not for everyone, but they aren’t necessarily a huge deal.
 I’ve also included ingredients here that aren’t harmful on their own but can be contaminated during the manufacturing process.
+It’s best to minimize contaminants like these.

-BEFORE you jump to the ingredient lists to find out which are the safest baby wipes, I highly suggest you read about WHY some of the baby wipes ingredients landed in the blue or red zone.
+BEFORE you jump to the individual ingredient lists to identify the safest baby wipes of 2019, I highly suggest you read about WHY some of the baby wipes ingredients landed in the blue or red zone.

 I’ll try to make this as quick and simple as possible.